hypertuner/rfcs/hypertuner-pythonlib/0002-save-model.md

 # Motivation

 Saving model weights is a broadly implemented function in machine learning frameworks but saving them in a standardized format along with the parameters used to generate them is not automated.
-Therefore HyperTuner implements a saving feature that plugs in seamlessly with the GUI to enable re-using weights obtained on training runs that proved to be sucessful compared to other settings.
+Therefore hypertuner implements a saving feature that plugs in seamlessly with the GUI to enable re-using weights obtained on training runs that proved to be sucessful compared to other settings.

 # Detailed design